commanded/commanded/guides/Serialization.md

 JSON serialization can be used for event data & metadata, and aggregate and process manager snapshots.

-To enable JSON serialization with the included `Commanded.Serialization.JsonSerializer` module add `jason` to your deps:
+To enable JSON serialization with the included `Commanded.Serialization.JsonSerializer` module add the `jason` library to your deps:

 ```elixir
 def deps do